storopoli/storopoli.com/content/blog/2025-05-24-beauty-of-math-incompleteness/index.md

 > If $F$ is a consistent formal system capable of proving basic arithmetic facts, then $F$ cannot prove its own consistency.

-This means arithmetic cannot prove that arithmetic doesn't contradict itself!
+This means **arithmetic cannot prove that arithmetic doesn't contradict itself**!
 It's like a judge who can't certify their own sanity --- the very act of self-certification is suspect.

 The Second Theorem is actually a clever consequence of the First.
 Here's the brilliant insight:

 #### Step 1: formalizing "consistency"